USS Akron: Loss

 Most casualties had been caused by drowning and hypothermia, since the crew had not been issued life jackets, and time had not been available to deploy the single life raft.
 The accident left 73 dead, and only three survivors.
-Wiley, standing next to the two other survivors, gave a brief account on 6 April.
+Wiley, standing next to the two other survivors, Moody E. Erwin (AM2c | Aviation Metalsmith 2d), and Richard E. Deal (CBM | Chief Boatswain’s Mate), gave a brief account on 6 April.